 There will come a time when I will forget it all, everything, for good and forever.
 This is why I’m going to write this one story down while it’s still in my head.
 Memories aren’t just what happened.
 They can also be what should or could have happened.

-I don’t have children, so you — the reader — are going to be my children, and I’m going to tell you a true story about your grandparents.
-I’m going to tell a story about your grandparents because your grandparents were epic heroes.
+I don’t have children, so you — the reader — will be my child, and I’m going to tell you a true story about your grandparents.
+I’m going to tell a story about your grandparents because your grandparents are legends.

-Did you brush your teeth?
-The story will begin when I write “once upon a time.”
-Consider this a fair warning, so pull up the blankets and get comfy.
-Another warning: This is a love story, and love stories can be boring — all smooching, no punching — but there is also cool stuff like motorcycles and daring rescues and giant scorpions.
+The story will begin when I write “once upon a time” so get comfy.
+Fair warning: This is a love story, and love stories can be boring — all smooching, no punching — but there is also cool stuff like motorcycles and daring rescues and giant scorpions.
 Yes, giant scorpions.

 The story I’m writing takes place in Texas during the summer of 1961, 125 years after the masked hero Zorro saved Jim Bowie, Davy Crockett, and hundreds of other freedom fighters from Santa Anna’s army at the battle of the Alamo.
 Later, Sam Houston wanted to name the capital of the new Republic of Texas Zorro City, but Zorro was too modest to allow that.

 To this very day, whenever Texans shout “Remember the Alamo,” what they’re remembering is the bravery of a great Mexican who joined them in their fight for independence.